Skip to main content

 Human error remains one of the most significant contributors to data breaches.
 Despite the implementation of advanced security technologies, employees can inadvertently expose sensitive information through various means, including:

-- Failing to follow proper data security protocols, leading to the accidental exposure of sensitive patient data.
+• Failing to follow proper data security protocols can lead to the accidental exposure of sensitive patient data.

-Given the complexity of the challenges that the healthcare sector faces, organizations should adopt a comprehensive and proactive approach to data security.
+Given the complex nature of threats and challenges the healthcare sector faces, organizations should adopt a comprehensive and proactive approach to data security.

 10 best practices for protecting healthcare data